sagemath/sage/src/doc/en/installation/conda.rst

     .. code-block:: shell

-        $ mamba env create --file environment-3.11-linux.yml --name sage-dev
+        $ mamba env create --file environment-3.12-linux.yml --name sage-dev
         $ conda activate sage-dev

   .. tab:: conda

     .. code-block:: shell

-        $ conda env create --file environment-3.11-linux.yml --name sage-dev
+        $ conda env create --file environment-3.12-linux.yml --name sage-dev
         $ conda activate sage-dev

-  Alternatively, you can use ``environment-3.11-linux.yml`` or ``environment-optional-3.11-linux.yml``, which will only install standard (and optional) packages without any additional developer tools.
+  Alternatively, you can use ``environment-3.12-linux.yml`` or ``environment-optional-3.12-linux.yml``, which will only install standard (and optional) packages without any additional developer tools.

-  A different Python version can be selected by replacing ``3.11`` by ``3.9`` or ``3.10`` in these commands.
+  A different Python version can be selected by replacing ``3.12`` with the desired version.

 - Bootstrap the source tree and install the build prerequisites and the Sage library::